Introduction to React for Complete Beginners

 Renders a tree view of a JSON object or array with collapsible content.

-• For each child in data, determine if it is an object or array and recursively render a sub-tree or a text element with the appropriate style.
+, determine if it is an object or array and recursively render a sub-tree or a text element with the appropriate style.

 const TreeView = ({